 Treating the Thyroid with Naturopathic Medicine & Functional Medicine

-Our first obstacle is eliminated the Root Cause of the problem; we need to identify why is the thyroid not functioning as well?
-Here is an outline of the approach Dr. Danby takes to restore thyroid function.
+Our first challenge is to find the Root Cause of the problem; we need to identify why the thyroid is not functioning as well as it should be.
+This is critical to restoring thyroid function.

 Dr. Danby is here to help you every step of the way!